St Albans Anti-Fraud Team

 St. Albans AL1 3JE

-For benefit fraud like Housing Benefit, Income Support, Disability Benefit, Universal Credit report it to the Department for Work and Pensions.
+Please note that all benefit fraud like Housing Benefit, Income Support, Disability Benefit, Universal Credit should be reported to the Department for Work and Pensions.

 To report Adult Social Care, Blue Badge or School Admission Fraud, please visit SAFS.